Clio Awards: 1992 bankruptcy

 In 1997, the Clios were sold to Dutch-owned company VNU Media; Andrew Jaffe at Adweek managed the acquisition.

-2000s
+2000s - present

 In 2007, VNU changed its name to the Nielsen Company.

 In 2009, e5 Global Media assumed control of Clio, when it acquired magazines Adweek and Billboard, among others, from Nielsen Business Media.

-In 2010, Nicole Purcell was appointed Executive Director of Clio and Brooke Levy was hired to run marketing for the organization.
-In 2015, Purcell was promoted to President.
+In 2010, Nicole Purcell was appointed executive director of Clio and Brooke Levy was hired to run marketing for the organization.
+In 2015, Purcell was promoted to president.

 In 2014, the Clio Awards absorbed The Hollywood Reporter's Key Art Awards (created in 1971 by Tichi Wilkerson) to celebrate marketing and communications in the entertainment business.
 In 2017, it was renamed the Clio Entertainment Award.